dtechsrv/LibreELEC-AML/README.md

 **Install image from SD Card to internal memory (eMMC or onboard NAND Flash)**

 If you want to install the firmware into the internal memory, you need to log in to the device via SSH and run the 'installtointernal' command.
-The default password for the root user is 'LibreELEC'.
+The default password for the root user is 'libreelec'.

 *NOTICE: The command will completely overwrite the previously installed firmware, so it will no longer be possible to boot the originally installed system.*